Punyabhushan

 The Punyabhushan award (translation: Jewel of Pune) is awarded every year to an eminent personality from the field of art, music, culture, science, industry, social service, or sports in a special public function in the city of Pune, Maharashtra, India.

 The award is announced every year by the Punyabhushan Foundation on 23 March with a view to commemorate the memory of Indian revolutionary martyrs Bhagat Singh, Sukhdev, and Rajguru.
+Alongside the main award, the foundation felicitates serving soldiers and veteran freedom fighters at the presentation ceremony.

 List of awardees

 The recipients of the Punyabhushan are: